 Upon my first listen through of Pillow Queens' new album, Name Your Sorrow, I couldn't help but tingle with an odd feeling of deja vu.
 I kept thinking to myself that surely I've heard all this somewhere before, and not because I'd listened to the singles already.
 I also don't mean to imply that this record is derivative of something or someone else either.
-It was the strangest thing, while my little blue speaker coat the room in the somber tones of "Blew Up The World" as I paced around my maddeningly tiny dorm room, I found myself singing every word as if I'd been listening to this sing my entire life.
+It was the strangest thing, while my little blue speaker coated the walls in the somber tones of "Blew Up The World" as I paced around my maddeningly tiny dorm room, I found myself singing every word as if I'd been listening to this sing my entire life.
 And it didn't stop there either.
 As the chorus of "Friend Of Mine" rattled in, I somehow knew that one; "Notes On Worth," the words just spilled out, like I had been hooked up to that tiny blue speaker on the windowsill.
 As I continued to scale the length of my room, feeling the speaker reverberate in my heels through the chilled linoleum floor, I found myself stifling a giddy feeling that I'd been waiting for an album like this for a long time.

 Name Your Sorrow is a masterful, poignant example of Pillow Queens' ability to spin a compelling story out a guttural and primal feeling.
 Their knack for chaining down listeners with their brilliantly eerie instrumental style and interwoven intricate narratives set them lightyears ahead of their contemporaries.
 Name Your Sorrow even stands out amongst their own catalog, quickly jumping to the front of the line with its delightful blend of misshapen genres and speedy lyrical 180's.
 Lead guitarist Cathy McGuinness described the album as being about "the stages of love, loss and grief and how they can all exist alongside one another–intertwined, messy, beautiful–how both love and loss can coexist."